Home » Current

 Dr Ohad Oren is currently a Cardiovascular Medicine fellow at the Massachusetts General Hospital.
 Having previously trained in Hematology and Oncology at Mayo Clinic, Dr Oren has a special interest in clonal hematopoiesis and its effects on the cardiovascular system.
 Dr Oren hopes to take advantage of his cross-disciplinary expertise and utilize big data and genetic epidemiology to better understand the mechanisms underlying the heightened risk of cardiovascular disease in patients with clonal hematopoiesis.

-Sarvesh Palaniappan (Undergraduate)
+Sarvesh Palaniappan (Boston University Undergraduate)

 Sarvesh is currently a student in Boston University’s 7-year BA/MD program.
 He is working on a genetic analysis of anthropometric traits from the REPRIEVE study and comparing their profile to the traits in non-HIV subjects.
 Sarvesh is passionate about the interdisciplinary nature of medicine as it interacts with research, public policy, biotechnology, and more.